artifice-industries/StampKit-Demo-Applications/README.md

 - Set a Password for each Timeline.

 ## Client
-- Double click to connect to a Servers Timeline.
+- Double Click on a timeline to connect to it.
-- Send an OSCMessage to the connected Timeline/Server by type an OSC Annotation (Space formatting). e.g. /an/address/pattern 1 3.142 aString "a string with spaces" true false nil impulse
+- Send an OSCMessage to the connected Timeline/Server by typing an OSC Annotation (space formatted). e.g. /an/address/pattern 1 3.142 aString "a string with spaces" true false nil impulse